dreth/Ethernaut/README.md

 # Ethernaut solutions

 In this repo I will write all the solutions to the [Ethernaut CTF](https://ethernaut.openzeppelin.com/).
 I solved the challenges locally using brownie.
-Then did it on chain through brownie using the rinkeby network through the Alchemy api.
+Then did it on chain on brownie on the rinkeby test network through the Infura API.
+To fork rinkeby I used the Alchemy API.

 ## My local environment setup